r2-studio/robotmon-scripts/README.md

 #### `runEncryptedScript(script)`

-Run a encrypted javascript string.
+Run an encrypted javascript string.

 * `script` String - The script is encrypted by `encrypt`